Schedule Appointment

 The Impact of Bulimia

-The physical consequences of bulimia can be severe, including:
+The physical consequences of this can be severe, including:

-In addition to physical health issues, bulimia can also have a significant impact on mental health, leading to depression, anxiety, and substance abuse.
+In addition to physical health issues, it can also have a significant impact on mental health, leading to depression, anxiety, and substance abuse.

 Treatment and Recovery